 My previous clients would tell you that I am easy to talk to, engaging, and collaborative.
 I won’t pretend that I have all the answers for you, but I will help you figure out the answers for yourself.
 I infuse humor into my therapeutic practice, and I’m not afraid to push you, or tell you what you don’t want, but probably need, to hear.

 I work with adults and adolescents of all sexual orientations, genders, and cultural backgrounds, and provide therapy to individuals, couples, and families.
-My specialties include treating eating disorders, trauma-related struggles, depression, and anxiety.
+My specialties include couples therapy and treating eating disorders, trauma-related struggles, depression, and anxiety.
 As a Cuban emigrant, I am also particularly sensitive to the unique needs of ethnic minority clients, and can provide therapy in English and Spanish.

 Whether this is your first time in therapy, or you’ve been in therapy for most of your life, I promise to meet you where you are.
 Together, we will unload what is weighing you down and figure out how to help you move towards a more fulfilling life.